John E. Alarcon. MEng (Civil Eng), MSc, PhD DIC

 Figure 5.
 Estimated fault plane ruptures reported by three seismological

-agencies: USGS (left), UCSB (centre) and EIC (right)
+agencies: USGS (left), UCSB (centre) and EIC (right).

 3University of California.
 Santa Bárbara